256dpi/application_buildpack/README.md

 #### Attribute Parameters

 - `language`: The language to be used.
 Will be used to install dependencies and set the buildpack repository.
-Default: `:none`.
+Default: `nil`.
-- `scale`: The number of process to be starte for reach Procfile entry.
+- `scale`: The number of processes to be started for each Procfile entry.
 Default: `{}`.
 - `buildpack_repository`: A custom buildpack repository that should be used instead.
 Default: `nil`.
 - `buildpack_revision`: The revision of the buildpack to be used.
 Default: `master`.
-- `buildpack_environmet`: Additional env variables to be passed to the buidlpack.
+- `buildpack_environmet`: Additional ENV variables to be passed to the buidlpack compile script.
 Default: `{}`.

 ## Usage